Tencent/phxsql/README.md

 This project includes
 * Source codes
 * Third party submodules
-* Binaries in Ubuntu 64bit system.
+* Pre-compiled binaries for Ubuntu 64bit system.

-It depends the other projects which are also published by tencent-wechat( phxpaxos, phxrpc, libco ).
+Projects on which this project depends are also published by tencent-wechat( phxpaxos, phxrpc, libco ).
 You can download or clone them with --recurse-submodule.

 **phxpaxos：** [http://github.com/tencent-wechat/phxpaxos](http://github.com/tencent-wechat/phxpaxos "http://github.com/tencent-wechat/phxpaxos")